lbryio/spee.ch/README.md

 * the `server/` folder contains all of the server code
   * `index.js` is the entry point for the server.
 It creates the [express app](https://expressjs.com/), requires the routes, syncs the database, and starts the server listening on the `PORT` designated in the config file.
 This file is the entry point for webpack to build the server bundle.
   * the `server/routes` folder contains all of the routes for the express app
   * the `server/models` folder contains all of the models which the app uses to interact with the `mysql` database.
-Note: this app uses the [sequelize](http://docs.sequelizejs.com/) orm.
+Note: this app uses the [sequelize](http://docs.sequelizejs.com/) ORM.
 * webpack
   * During the build process, webpack creates a bundle for this project at `index.js`: